Trustees of Seckford Education Trust

 Mr Graham Watson

 Graham Watson is the Director of The Seckford Foundation and Bursar of Woodbridge School.
 Graham has been leading The Seckford Foundation since 2003, which as well as the Almshouses, includes Woodbridge School and the Springboard programme.
 Graham also leads The Seckford Foundation Free Schools Trust which was established by the Foundation in 2012.
 Before joining The Seckford Foundation, Graham was Deputy Chief Executive of NESTA, a non-departmental public body set up by the Lottery Act 1998.
 NESTA funds programmes for creativity, invention and innovation and education.
 Prior to working for NESTA, he was Director of Finance and Support Services for The Prince’s Trust and Royal Jubilee Trusts.
 Graham is a Member of the Institute of Chartered Secretaries and Administrators and has extensive knowledge of charity law, tax regulation and governance issues.
-Graham is married to Sarah and they live locally with their two children.
+Graham is a board member of a number of other charities including Community Action Suffolk.

 Mr James Wellesley-Wesley